 participants’ progress, including supporting documentation and status.

-Boards must ensure that Workforce Solutions Office staff enters into TWIST Counselor Notes a comprehensive, detailed, self-explanatory narrative on participants’ cases that enables other staff members to work the cases with minimal background information required from participants.
+Boards must ensure that Workforce Solutions Office staff enters into WorkInTexas.com a comprehensive, detailed, self-explanatory narrative on participants’ cases that enables other staff members to work the cases with minimal background information required from participants.

 Boards must ensure that Workforce Solutions Office staff includes the following types of information in the narrative, as applicable: